 Girl Scouts - Western Oklahoma accepts cash, check, and credit card for donations.
 These donations can be made on our website or by mail to 6100 N Robinson Ave., Oklahoma City, OK 73118.

-Online donations may also be accepted at the following websites:
+Online donations can be accepted at the following websites:

-Girls Scouts in the United States was founded by Juliette Gordon Low in 1912, a time when women could not vote, hold public office, or own property.
-Since 1912, Girl Scouts of the USA has become the premier leadership program for girls and women in the United States, with over 2.7 million girl and adult members.
+Girl Scouts in the United States was founded by Juliette Gordon Low in 1912, a time when women could not vote, hold public office, or own property.
+Since 1912, Girl Scouts has become the premier leadership program for girls and women in the United States, with over 2.7 million girl and adult members.